De-Identification, Anonymization, Redaction Toolkit Services

 DARTS Service Provider

-A DARTS Service Provider is an actor that implements the psuedonymization, de-identifciation and anonymization services defined in this implementation guide.
+A DARTS Service Provider is an actor that implements the pseudonymization, de-identifciation and anonymization services defined in this implementation guide.
+Examples of these actors include cloud service providers such as Amazon, Microsoft.

 DARTS Consumer